sjtu-marl/malib/docs/source/concepts.rst

 Scenarios
 ---------

 A scenario defines indicates a training instance, it brings all MALib components and the resource management together.
 Users can create their own scenario by inheriting the ``Scenario`` class, as we have implemented two standard scenarios under the :doc:`api/malib.scenarios`.
-To deployment a scenario as an instance, you only need to implement an scenario instance like ``PSROScenario``, then load it to the runner interface that locates under :doc:`api/malib.runner`.
+To deploy a scenario as an instance, you only need to implement an scenario instance like ``PSROScenario``, then load it to the runner interface that locates under :doc:`api/malib.runner`.
 An example is listed as follow

 .. code-block:: python